Who should be the Lubbock Avalanche-Journal's Athlete of the Week? - NewsBreak

 Who should be the Lubbock Avalanche-Journal's Athlete of the Week?

-Basketball players and swimmers turned in stellar performances last week and are among the finalists for Lone Star Varsity Athlete of the Week.
+Basketball and soccer players turned in stellar performances last week and are among the finalists for Lone Star Varsity Athlete of the Week.

 Coaches can nominate student-athletes in all varsity sports by sending an email by noon Sunday to sports@lubbockonline.com.
 Please include: name, grade, pertinent stats and use the subject head: "Athlete of the Week nomination" to ensure it's seen.